sysprog21/vwifi/README.md

 ip link
 ```

-There should be an entry name `owl0`, which is exactly the interface created by `vwifi`.
+There should be an entry starting with `owl0`, which is exactly the interface created by `vwifi`.

 Bring up the network interface:
 ```shell